instil/figma-sync/README.md

     includeCssVariables?: boolean; // Adds a `_colors.variables.css` file to the generated folder for use at runtime };
   spacersConfig?: {
-    unitType: "px" | "rem";
-    baseFontSize?: number; // Optional entry when using "rem" that defaults to `16.
-Sets the base font size to base "rem" values off of
+    gridSize?: number; // Defaults to 4
   };
   typographyConfig?: {
     unitType: "px" | "rem";